dhruv-rank/angular-9-child-routing-example/README.md

 # Angular Child Routing Example

-This appication is for how to manage `Child Routing` in angular.\
+This application is for how to manage `Child Routing` in angular.\
 The Angular Router(`RouterModule`) is what makes an Angular Application a Single Page Application

 ### 1 Child Routing